 These commands are universal and can be used from any menu.
 All other commands can be used depending upon the active application.

-For example, if you are in the disc menu and you are listening to FM radio, you can speak commands from the disc menu or from the FM radio menu.
+listening to FM radio, you can speak commands from the disc menu or from the FM radio menu.

 When using this system, you should speak clearly and at a normal speaking volume.